Introduction

 Location and Coverage of the 303 Area Code

-The 303 area code specifically serves the densely populated Denver metro core and its immediate surrounding counties, making it the heartbeat of Colorado's economic, cultural, and governmental activity.
+The 303 area code serves the densely populated Denver metro core and its nearby counties.
+This makes it the heartbeat of Colorado's economic, cultural, and government activity.

 - Denver (Denver County) — state capital, largest city, financial and tech hub